renuka268/renuka268.github.io/_pages/publications.md

 <!-- {% for post in site.publications reversed %}
   {% include archive-single.html %}
 {% endfor %} -->
-1. Detection of Enhanced Central Mass-to-Light Ratios in Early-Type Galaxies: Evidence for Black holes?
+1.Detection of Enhanced Central Mass-to-Light Ratios in Early-Type Galaxies: Evidence for Black holes?
 ----
 Here is the ADS [link](https://ui.adsabs.harvard.edu/abs/2017ApJ...850...15P/abstract){:target="_blank"} for the publication